ColdFusionX/KeysUnveil/README.md

 # Authenticated Memcached Keys Brute-force Script

-#### This Script is not an Exploit, It just automates the process of testing Keys manually on Memcached service supporting Binary Protocol
+#### NOTE: This Script is not a Exploit, It just automates the process of testing Keys manually on Memcached service supporting Binary Protocol

 Expected outcome: Discover Keys and there Values stored inside Memcached service